vishnudasTW/vishnudasTW/README.md

 - 👋 Hi, I’m  Vishnu Das (@vishnudasTW), presently working as a Senior Technical Writer with Aptean Software India PLT.
-- 👀 I’m interested in Technical Writing and related discussions
+- 👀 I’m interested in Technology, Softwares and Scinetific Advances.
-- 🌱 I’m currently learning new trends in technical writing
+- 🌱 I’m currently learning new trends in technical writing.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : mailmevishnudas@gmail.com

 <!---
 vishnudasTW/vishnudasTW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.